Sebsterio/warmup/README.md

 #### Next

-- options panel
+- settings panel

 #### Juice

-- add zoom on mobile
+- option to disable interactivity and use CSS animation (better suited for extended use)
 - more animations (with some X axis variation)
-- settings panel -> localStorage (don't save url settings)
+- zoom on mobile
-- pin items on click -> localStorage (don't sync pinned props)
+- pin items on click
-- option to disable interactivity and use CSS animation (better suited for extended use)
 - upload audio
 - change bg